Han-Gyuseung/5PG/docs/source/start/tutorial/input_files.rst

 :math:`A_{x}B_{1-x}C`
 , x=0~1.

-Composition and energy
+input file I
 ----------------------

 The grand canonical takes into account the local compositional fluctuation and enables to predict the average value of the “property of interest” (PoI) for any composition and temperature.
-However, it requires the energy and PoI for all possible composition and configurations, which is impractical.
+However, it requires the energy and PoI for all possible compositions and configurations, which is not practically feasible.

-Instead, **P5Grand** requires the PoI of many (not all, but feasibly large number of) configurations, which are randomly generated at each possible composition.
+Therefore, **P5Grand** requires the PoI of feasibly large number of (not all) configurations, which are randomly generated at each possible composition.

-The PoI of many configuration can be calculated by diverse ways such as
+The energy and property of each configuration can be obtained by diverse ways such as:

 1. all by DFT calculations
-2. by machine learning based on some DFT data, etc.
+2. by machine learning based on some DFT data

-No matter what programs are used, the input data of P5Grand consists of many rows and two columns,
+3. by empirical-based data

+For the free energy mode and the phase diagram mode, it consists of two columns and many rows.
+Each column presents the composition (x) and the energy (E\ :sub:`σ`\ ) of a certain configuration (σ) while each row corresponds to each configuration.

 ::